jinjiaKarl/CS-E4160/openvpn/README.md

 Benefits:

-Simple to configure and set up
+* Simple to configure and set up
-Does not require a PKI or certificate infrastructure Fast and efficient because it does not need to perform complex cryptographic operations
+* Does not require a PKI or certificate infrastructure
+* Fast and efficient because it does not need to perform complex cryptographic operations

 Drawbacks:

-Less secure than certificate-based authentication methods since the same pre-shared key is used for all connections, making it easier for an attacker to intercept and potentially compromise the key.
+* Less secure than certificate-based authentication methods since the same pre-shared key is used for all connections, making it easier for an attacker to intercept and potentially compromise the key.
-Difficult to revoke a key if it gets compromised, as the same key is used for all connections.
+* Difficult to revoke a key if it gets compromised, as the same key is used for all connections.
 Cannot provide user-level authentication, meaning all clients with the same key have the same level of access.

 In summary, while Static Key Authentication is simpler to set up and configure, it may not be suitable for environments that require a higher level of security and user-level authentication.

+Another simpler way is to securely obtain a username and password from a connecting client, and to use that information as a basis for authenticating the client.
+It is also possible to disable the use of client certificates, and force username/password authentication only.
+It uses client-cert-not-required may remove the cert and key directives from the client configuration file, but not the ca directive, because it is necessary for the client to verify the server certificate.

 ## 3. Configuring the VPN server